stanfordjournalism/hello-tiny-heroku-flask-app/README.md

 1. Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line)
 2. Go to this page on the Heroku website to make a new app: https://dashboard.heroku.com/new-app
-3. Pretend your app is named `compjour-2017-danfoo`

 ### Create a new project folder/Git repository

+The example below pretends that your app on Heroku is named:  `compjour-2017-danfoo`

-1. Make a new directory, e.g. `my-first-heroku-flask`
+1. Make a new directory in your own computer.
+It can be called anything, doesn't have to be what you named it on Heroku, e.g. `my-heroku-foo`
 2. Change into that directory from the command line, then run `git init`
-3. Then run: `heroku git:remote -a compjour-2017-danfoo`
+3. Then run: `heroku git:remote -a compjour-2017-danfoo`.
+This command points your local folder to the repo (remote folder) that Heroku uses to read code and deploy its app.